 In addition to shorts and a t-shirt or jersey, we encourage campers to wear shin guards, soccer socks, and cleats or comfortable shoes.

 Each player is responsible for bringing a soccer ball to each day of camp.
 When you register for camp, you have the option of buying a Menace soccer ball for just $15; If you do this, we'll have the ball ready for you when you check in on your first day of camp.

 It is important for every player to stay hydrated and nourished, especially during the summer months.
 Each day, campers should come with water or something to drink.
 In addition, children going 90 minutes or longer (ages 5-14) should bring a healthy snack.
-Drink breaks will part of each day of camp; snack breaks are provided for ages 5-14.
+Drink breaks will part of each day of camp.

 What size of soccer ball should we use?